WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 – Often used where access is easy and robust mechanical fixation is required.

-A slip on duckbill valve is designed to slide over the outer diameter of a discharge pipe like a sleeve.
-It is normally installed at the end of a line to provide simple, external backflow protection.
+A slip-over duckbill valve is designed to fit over the outer diameter of a discharge pipe.
+It is typically installed at the pipe terminus to provide simple, external backflow protection without the need for mating flanges.

-– Fast to install and replace by sliding and clamping on the pipe.
+– Fast to install and replace by sliding over the pipe and clamping

 – Common in sumps, drains, and small discharge outlets.